 We market and sell our products directly and through third-party distributors and AIB partners pursuant to agreements that can generally be terminated for convenience by either party upon prior notice to the other party.
 These agreements are non-exclusive and permit both our distributors and AIB partners to offer our competitors' products.
 We are dependent on our distributors and AIB partners to supplement our direct marketing and sales efforts.
 If any significant distributor or AIB partner or a substantial number of our distributors or AIB partners terminated their relationship with us, decided to market our competitors' products over our products or decided not to market our products at all, our ability to bring our products to market would be impacted and we would be materially adversely affected.
-In addition, if we are unable to collect accounts receivable from our significant distributors and/or AIB partners, it could have a material adverse effect on our business.
-If we are unable to manage the risks related to the use of our third-party distributors and AIB partners or offer appropriate incentives to focus them on the sale of our products, our business could be materially adversely affected.
+In addition, if we are unable to collect accounts receivable from our significant distributors and AIB partners or offer appropriate incentives to focus them on the sale of our products, our business could be materially adversely affected.